dpuentex/mp2-ecommerce/README.md

 - optional navbar items

 # Changelog / Completed
+- updated and fromatted contexts in app.jsx as well as updated getStores function to be stored in FetchStoresContext all over the application
+- jeffery got cart page in a nice column for future iterations
+- going with previous changes on filters... diego organized them and did their css
+- same styles on cart as well
+- added many glow transitions to filter dropdown in checkbox.css and browsepage.css to applied to product page
+- added blur to dropdowns and navbar and updated opacity
+- reworked DetailedPage.jsx to use new storeData format
+- updated useEffect to reduce spamming in Home.jsx and DetailedPage.jsx and AboutUs.jsx
+- reworked ListStoresPage to also use fetchStores function from context
+- reworked navigation bar onclicks to use fetchStores function retreived from context FetchStoresContext
+- begun implementing
+- redid functionality on storedata state now it's [storeid, storetable, storeindex]
+- fixed softloop when rapidly selecting different stores
 - begun work on best seller functionality
 - variable rename in fetchProducts function in product page for clarity
 - updated exposed password for db and gitignore